Bartus Trew Providence Preservation Fund: Guidelines & Eligibility

 - Grants or matching funds cannot be used directly or indirectly to influence a member of Congress to favor or oppose any legislation or appropriation.

-- To the greatest extent possible, any documents or plans for preservation work that result from the project must conform to the Secretary of the Interior’s Standards for the Treatment of Historic Properties.
+- Any documents or plans for preservation work that result from the project must conform to the Secretary of the Interior’s Standards for the Treatment of Historic Properties.

 - At least three (3) competitive bids/quotes must be obtained for any procurement of services that exceed $50,000.
 This provision applies only to portions of the project supported by Bartus Trew grant funds.

-- Consultants must be approved by the National Trust before grant funds are disbursed.
-Trew Providence Preservation Fund grants cannot be used to pay staff salaries.
+- Consultants, if being used, must be approved by the National Trust before grant funds are disbursed.
+This approval process will happen post-notification.
 Board members of the applicant organization cannot serve as consultants unless appropriate conflict of interest procedures are followed and documented.

 - Grant recipients are required to sign a contract agreeing to the conditions of the program.